tune2fs

 hash_alg=hash-alg

-Set the default hash algorithm used for filesystems
+Set the default hash algorithm used for file systems

 with hashed b-tree directories.
 Valid algorithms